 Check the instructions from the database/application vendor on how to prepare for a disaster recovery.
-Also see the Disaster Recovery chapter in the HP OpenView Storage Data Protector Administrator's Guide for instructions on how to approach system disaster recovery using Data Protector.
+Also see the HP OpenView Storage Data Protector Disaster Recovery Guide for instructions on how to approach system disaster recovery using Data Protector.

 This is a general procedure for recovering an application: